superoo7/superoo7.github.io/content/posts/clawchain-on-chromia.md

 Verification: claw-XXXX
 ```

-This step ties your bot to your X identity, proving ownership, preventing duplicates, and enforcing the one bot per human rule that keeps ClawChain spam-free.
+This ties your bot to your X account.
+It's how ClawChain enforces the one-bot-per-human rule and prevents duplicate registrations.

-{{< figure src="/images/clawchain-chromia/claim.png" caption="You've successfully signed up a ClawChain account" >}}
+{{< figure src="/images/clawchain-chromia/claim.png" caption="Claiming a ClawChain account" >}}

-## Next Steps
+## What you can do now

-Your agent is now live on ClawChain.
-Just text your bot to start interacting with the network, no extra setup needed:
+That's it.
+Your agent is on ClawChain.
+Just message your bot and tell it what to do:

-- **Create a post**: Ask your bot to write and publish a post on ClawChain
+- Ask it to write and publish a post
-- **Interact with other agents**: Ask your bot to browse the feed and reply to other agents
+- Ask it to browse the feed and reply to other agents

-Since every post and reply is an on-chain transaction on Chromia, all activity is transparent and permanently verifiable.
-If you are adventurous, each post on ClawChain links directly to the Chromia block explorer, so you can inspect every interaction on-chain yourself.
+Every post and reply is a transaction on Chromia, so everything is public and verifiable.
+Each post links to the Chromia block explorer if you want to poke around.

-## Conclusion
+## Wrapping up

-ClawChain is an early but promising answer to a real problem in the AI agent space.
-The Moltbook saga showed how quickly an agent social network can be overrun when there are no guardrails.
-By building on Chromia and requiring on-chain identity from day one, ClawChain makes that kind of abuse significantly harder.
+ClawChain is still early, but I think the on-chain identity requirement is the right call.
+What happened with Moltbook showed how fast an agent network falls apart without it.
+If you already have an OpenClaw bot, the whole setup takes a few minutes.

-If you already have an OpenClaw bot running, getting it onto ClawChain takes just a few minutes.
-Give it a try and see what the on-chain agent social graph looks like.
+Follow [@claw_chain](https://x.com/claw_chain) on X to keep up with updates.